 I've heard things about how we need to understand Islam, the vibrant Somali community we have here, how we need to embrace them, even though this is the third attack by a Somali in the last year here in Columbus.

-Um and all of stuff about, you know, Muslim sensitivity and that's all they care about, and they're more scared of the right in Trump than they are of this terrorist attack that just happened on our campus.
+And they're more scared of the right and Trump than they are of this terrorist attack that just happened on our campus.

-And it's sickening to me because I I feel like they're gambling with my life um in order to reach this multiculturalism lie that they worship in all of my classes, and it's crazy.
+And it's sickening to me because I feel like they're gambling with my life in order to reach this multiculturalism lie that they worship in all of my classes.

-But publicly she was willing to have a five hundred and fifty percent increase, you know, espousing the same PC line that you say you're hearing it on Ohio State University campus.
+But publicly, she was willing to have a 550% increase, you know, espousing the same PC line that you say you're hearing on Ohio State University campus.

 So that tells me that the words you used are exactly accurate, that they were willing to gamble with your life.